 What is a manager of an LLC?

-A manager of an LLC is an individual, group, or entity chosen by LLC members to oversee and manage the operations of the business.
+A manager of an LLC is an individual, group, or entity chosen by LLC members to oversee and manage the business’s operations.
 Managers can be a member or members of the LLC (member-managed) or can be from a third party.

 Is the manager of an LLC the owner?

 The manager of an LLC is the owner if the LLC is member-managed.
-If the LLC is not member-managed, then the manager is not the owner and was chosen by the LLC members to manage the day-to-day operations of the company.
+If the LLC is not member-managed, then the manager is not the owner and was chosen by the LLC members to manage the company’s day-to-day operations.